rust-lang/rust/src/doc/rustdoc/src/linking-to-items-by-name.md

 # Linking to items by name

 Rustdoc is capable of directly linking to other rustdoc pages using the path of the item as a link.
+This is referred to as an 'intra-doc link'.

 For example, in the following code all of the links will link to the rustdoc page for `Bar`: